Chapter 24

 Likewise, a big, fat wallet jutting out of your rear trouser pocket is a sign of living in the previous century.
 Strip it down, like everything else: Get the thinnest, lightest wallet you can, and only put in it what you will need.
 You will have to break your habit of using your wallet as a combination file cabinet and time capsule -- yes, I know you do it, we all do -- and "optimize" it for each trip out.
 At the minimum, carry only your driver's license and one debit card: sufficient to cover identification and access to money.
 There's no need to cart around all the extra plastic unless you need it!
 (Similar to carrying extra keys: if you're not going to the library, leave the library card at home.)
 Slip the wallet in your rear pocket.

-one out of a single sheet of paper.
-(Click on the image to enlarge it.)
+If you're craftily inclined, the thinnest wallet is always the one you make yourself!
+Here is an easy method to make one out of a single sheet of paper.
+(Click on the image to enlarge it.) |

 If your wallet has a compartment to tuck in a couple of keys, so much the better! -- it will clear out your front pocket and keep your keys from jangling.